 If you are one of the few guys who still don’t know what a fohawk is, let me explain.
 You know the Mohawk?
 Yes, the dramatic hairstyle that was (and still is) popular among punk rockers.
-Well, the faux hawk (also called fohawk) is its simple and laid-back cousin.
+Well, the mohawk, faux hawk (also called fohawk) is its simple and laid-back cousin.

 While the mohawk has shaved sides and a long hair strip(usually coloured) at the centre that runs from the front to the back, the faux hawk borrows some of the same rules but employs them in a sleek, more sophisticated way.
 Namely, the sides aren’t shaved as short, although you a faux hawk with a fade can look the business.